dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.0.0 =
+**In the series of updates we will go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Video Gallery in this new version of the plugin.**

+* 1) Changed function names, defines and classnames to have unique prefixes.
+* 2) Refined folder and image names.
+* 3) Fixed the issue with direct file access to plugin files.
+* 4) Changed the code structure to be more Object Oriented, now all major functionality of plugin is stored in a single instance which is accessible via Video_Gallery() function, this allows other plugins/extensions to use the functionality of this plugin.
+* 5) Removed Lazy codes both, from back and front end.
+* 6) Removed unreadable codes, and replaced with documented codes.
+* 7) Added additional credits where necessary.
+* 8) Made further code optimization in order to meet required WordPress coding standards.
+* 9)  Fixed the issue of CSS bugs on front end , where videos were being cut.
+Now the plugin is fully responsive.
+* 10) Code optimization loads the admin panel more quickly now as well.
+* 11) Added nonces for all _POST, _GET requests.
+* 12) Rate Us URL leading to the review page of WordPress has been changed to lead to the new/correct one after WP.org update of links.
+* 13) Finalise addition of nonces for edit/create/delete requests.
+* 14) Edited collation to meet WordPRess standards fully.
+* 15)Sanitize the user data and validated post/get calls of the plugin.
+* 16) Took off additional/extra indexes from tables.

 = 1.7.05 =
 *  Added credits and attribution in the source code refering the original authors.